PabloThePmX/PabloThePmX/README.md

 To be really honest with you, I kinda don't know what to write here, but well...
 I can say that I usually work with C# and a low code language called GeneXus.

 ## About my future 🐾
-* Enhance my skills with WPF and ASP.NET Core.
+* Enhance my skills with ASP.NET Core.
 * Study more about Blazor and Angular!
 * I'm also thinking about learning some Unity...